 Mindfullness and Meditation

-Being intune with our body, mind and spirit, through mediation and mindfulness activities, is crucial for sustained recovery.
-The better we get to know ourselves and our thought pattens and routines, the easier it is to connect with our foundations in recovery, all that we have learned as tools to help remain sober.
+Being in tune with our body, mind, and spirit, through mediation and mindfulness activities, is crucial for sustained recovery.
+The better we get to know ourselves and our thought patterns and routines, the easier it is to connect with our foundations in recovery, all that we have learned as tools to help remain sober.

 Yoga and Tai Chi